frida/frida-website/_i18n/en/_docs/stalker.md

 ### Trust Threshold

-Recall that one of the simple optimizations we apply is that if we attempt to execute a block more than once, on subsequent occassions, we can simply call the instrumented block we created last time around?
+Recall that one of the simple optimizations we apply is that if we attempt to execute a block more than once, on subsequent occasions, we can simply call the instrumented block we created last time around?
 Well, that only works if the code we are instrumenting hasn't changed.
 In the case of self-modifying code (which is quite often used as an anti-debugging/anti-disassembly technique to attempt to frustrate analysis of security critical code) the code may change, and hence the instrumented block cannot be re-used.
 So, how do we detect if a block has changed?
 We simply keep a copy of the original code in the data-structure along with the instrumented version.
-Then when we encounted a block again, we can compare the code we are going to instrument with the version we instrumented last time and if they match, we can re-use the block.
+Then when we encounter a block again, we can compare the code we are going to instrument with the version we instrumented last time and if they match, we can re-use the block.
 But performing the comparison every time a block runs may slow things down.
 So